denoland/deno/docs/getting_started/first_steps.md

 ```

 Like the `cat.ts` example, the `copy()` function here also does not make
 unnecessary memory copies.
-It receives a packet from the kernel and sends back,
+It receives a packet from the kernel and sends it
-without further complexity.
+back, without further complexity.

 ### More examples